Masao Tom Inada

 That’s a happy ending.
 That’s amazing.
 You were just comfortable.

 Yeah, I guess.
-I don’t think she was shy with me because I know she dated other service men, you know, while she was in Chicago.
+I don’t think she was shy with me because I know she dated other servicemen while she was in Chicago.
 She told me.

 Yeah, she’s only two years younger.

-And that’s another part that, when I got to Tokyo and was stationed at the Dai- Ichi building, I noticed there was a police station nearby and I knew my sister was quite famous as a singer, and she escaped during the war there, so I went to the station and asked if she could locate Fumiko Betty Inada and told them that I was working at the Dai-Ichi building.
+When I got to Tokyo and was stationed at the Dai-Ichi building, I noticed there was a police station nearby and I knew my sister was quite famous as a singer, and she escaped during the war there, so I went to the station and asked if she could locate Fumiko Betty Inada and told them that I was working at the Dai-Ichi building.
 And the very next day a guy comes up and says, “Hey, you got a visitor downstairs.”
 And I go down there and there she was with Dick Mine.
 She had been singing with Dick Mine’s band all through her career.
 I guess since she was well-known, they located her right away.

 When was the last time you saw each other?